natir/blog/content/long-read-misassemblies/index.md

 Quast defines three types of misassemblies **relocation**, **translocation** and **inversion** previously we observe the total number of misassemblies, how each group of misassembly evolves.

 {{ plotly(id="misassemblies_type", src="misassemblies_type.js") }}

+In horizontal axis we have the `extensive-min-size` value in horizontal axis we have the number of misassemblies, you can click on legend to show or hide element.

 For *H. sapiens* dataset didn't have any translocation because reference was composed by only one chromosome, the majority of misassemblies was relocation but when we increase the parameter extensive-min-size the number of inversions was increase.